What Can I Recycle at CWRU?

 How and Where Do I Recycle?

 How and where you recycle at CWRU depends on your location on campus.
 Whether you are in an office, a classroom, or your residence hall suite, there is a way to recycle!
-We can also give you advice on how to recycle if you're a student living off-campus!
+We can also give you advice on how to recycle if you're a student living off-campus.

-- Paper should be clean and dry, and free from food contamination.
+- Paper should be clean and dry.

 Staff and faculty members should each have a small desk-side blue recycle bin to collect paper, plastic, metal, and glass in their office.
 Employees are expected to empty their personal recycle bins into the community bins in the hallway or suite.